matuzo/matuzoat/src/blog/hello-world.md

 ![My second personal site.
 A web development blog in German.](https://res.cloudinary.com/dp3mem7or/image/upload/w_700/articles/matuzoat2014.png)

-Again, I lost interest after 2 years because I didn't like the design, the site was slow and there where cooler platforms to publish your articles at.
+Again, I lost interest after 2 years because I didn’t like the design, the site was slow and there where cooler platforms to publish your articles at.
 I moved to [Medium](https://medium.com/@matuzo/).

-Medium is great for reach but its accessibility isn't great and there's an important thing missing: personality.
+Medium is great for reach but its accessibility isn’t great and there’s an important thing missing: personality.
 Medium is just content.
-Besides writing, you can't express yourself and show your style and your skills.
-You can't experiment, you can't try out new things, optimize performance, accessibility and user experience.
+Besides writing, you can’t express yourself and show your style and your skills.
+You can’t experiment, you can’t try out new things, optimize performance, accessibility and user experience.

 As already mentioned, I'm bad at getting things done.
-I always wanted to have a nice looking, fast, and all in all cool website but it just didn't happen.
+I always wanted to have a nice looking, fast, and all in all cool website but it just didn’t happen.
 Not until now!
 In 2019 I finally launched my new blog.
 It's by far not done but it's live and will [work on it regularly](https://github.com/matuzo/matuzoat) and post articles.